mobleyc2/mobleyc2.github.io/README.md

 The color palatte was generated with a generator I used.
 I enjoyed the neutral tones and thought it suited the identity I wanted to potray.
 The fonts I chose are just fonts I personally enjoy and think work well together.
 I also think the fonts I chose go well with the color scheme.
 The images I chose are the ones that I thought best displayed my identity and my work.

+The JavaScript function I included was a simple function that changes the header on the main page depending on the time of day.